How large is the poster space I can use at the conference?

 Each poster presenter will be provided with a corked board and push-pins.
 The Poster boards are 4' H x 6' W (48" H x 72" W).
 There is no size requirement for your poster, but please keep the board dimensions in mind when printing.

 Can I submit something that I've submitted to another conference?

 Yes.
 There is no copyright put on any materials submitted for the Jakobsen Conference.
 Our goal is to provide an opportunity to reward excellent graduate work at The University of Iowa, to provide a non-threatening environment to share ideas with fellow students, and to provide an experience to better prepare graduate students for professional presentations.

-Can I submit more than one presentation to one or more divisions?
+Can I submit more than one presentation?

 Who will be judging my submission?

 If you choose to have your submission judged, it will be judged prior to the conference by faculty judges.
 We will make every attempt to route your anonymous submission to at least one judge in your area.
 Fellow graduate students will have the opportunity to provide you with feedback on your presentation on the day of the conference.